Here in my recipes for fried fish we now go to Japanese Tempura.

 Use the tempura batter to coat thin strips of fish and vegetables (make them bite sized) and then fry them in batches.

-The quantity in this recipe is designed for four people - to be honest, it's so tasty, I could eat it on my own!
+The quantity in this recipe is designed for four people - to be honest, it's so tasty, I could eat all of it on my own!
+It would probably be my only meal of the day though!

 If you have a fondue set, you could use it for this dish - see recipe here